 AlienApp for ServiceNow Requirements

-You, or your ServiceNow administrator, must create a user account in your ServiceNow instance to be used by the USM Anywhere through the ServiceNow REST APIs.
-This user account must have rights to perform create, read, update, and delete (CRUD) operations using the ServiceNow Table API and Aggregate API.
+You or your ServiceNow administrator must create a user account in your ServiceNow instance to be used by USM Anywhere through the ServiceNow Representational State Transfer (REST) APIs.
+This user account must have rights to perform create, read, update, and delete (CRUD) operations using the ServiceNow Table API and ServiceNow Aggregate API.
 If you are using the ServiceNow Security Incident Response (SIR) application and want the AlienApp for ServiceNow to create new security incidents, this user must also have the sn_si.integration_user or sn_si.admin role.

 If you choose to use OAuth, you must create an endpoint for AlienApp for ServiceNow to access your ServiceNow instance.
-See ServiceNow production documentation for more details.
+See ServiceNow Product documentation for more details.

 Note: It is a best practice to have a user account configured in your ServiceNow instance that can be used exclusively for USM Anywhere.
-With this exclusive user account, you can easily filter incidents in the ServiceNow UI to display incident tickets created by USM Anywhere.
-Also, the incidents created by the AlienApp for ServiceNow and the history are displayed in the USM Anywhere UI according to this user name; by using an exclusive user account, this information will include only the information that is related to USM Anywhere Alarm, Vulnerability, and Event response.
+With this exclusive user account, you can easily filter incidents in the ServiceNow user interface (UI) to display incident tickets created by USM Anywhere.
+Also, the incidents created by the AlienApp for ServiceNow and its history are displayed in USM Anywhere according to this username.
+By using an exclusive user account, this information will be confined to the USM Anywhere alarm, vulnerability, and event responses.

 If you are a service provider or enterprise that manages more than one USM Anywhere instance, you can configure the AlienApp for ServiceNow on each instance to connect to the same ServiceNow environment.
-In this case, you should create a unique user account to be used by each USM Anywhere instance so that you can differentiate them in the ServiceNow UI and the history and incident information displayed in USM Anywhere reflects only that instance.
+In this case, you should create a unique user account to be used by each USM Anywhere instance so that you can not only differentiate them in the ServiceNow UI, but also separate the history and incident information displayed in USM Anywhere by the instance.

 Before you configure the AlienApp for ServiceNow, make sure you have these requirements in place: